 - Student Services will contact program faculty with instructions for students to read and complete the Student Packet: For Your Information and the Student Packet: To Complete

-- Student Services will also email faculty members with instructions for student(s) to create a username and password to complete a Kootenai Health student application online.
+- Student Services will also email faculty members with instructions for student(s) to create a username and password to complete a Kootenai Health student application (search current openings “student” and apply) online.
 Perform a keyword search using the word ‘Student’, then select ‘Student- Traveler & Student’ to access the application.

 - Upon completion of the student application and packet, Student Services will send a confirmation email to the program faculty that the student is “Cleared for Badging”

 Instructions will be provided at this time for the badging process

 - Once a student receives a Kootenai Health I.D. badge, they have completed the on-boarding process and are approved to begin their educational experience

 Important: Students placed in Kootenai Health’s Adult and Youth Acute Behavioral Health departments, chemical Dependency, Child of Adult Day Care Centers, or the Crisis Center must complete an Idaho Health and Welfare fingerprinted criminal background check.
 Idaho requires that anyone (including students) spending time with these at risk patient populations complete this requirement prior to beginning time at these facilities.
 This process takes 4-5 weeks for the state of Idaho to process.
 Get started by reading the Student Fingerprinting instructions.

 Visit the Student Placement Eligibility page to fill out the placement form and begin the process.

 Questions or Concerns?